Stuff for making ministry cooler, easier, and funner. Yes, we said funner.

 She has been a freelance writer for Spark Story Bible, the Spark Sunday School and summer curricula by Augsburg Fortress’ Sparkhouse, and Augsburg’s Akaloo curriculum.
 She has also written for Working Preacher.
 She also served as Crosstown Conference Dean of the Minneapolis Area Synod of the ELCA.
 She is currently available for speaking and writing assignments.

 She enjoys writing and speaking, and has a great passion for following God into the eye of the storm.
+Her most recent creation (and great joy) has been creating Narratology, a story- and mentor-based confirmation program for congregations with 1, 2 or 3 kids!
 In her spare time (rare!) she enjoys taking day trips with her family, cooking, baking, exercising at the gym, painting, home improvement projects, going to the movies, and finding new apps.

 Her husband, Jeremy fixes computers by day, and by night he coaches the boys’ baseball and basketball, and Megan's volleyball.
 He also plays basketball.
 He has faithfully and patiently enjoyed over 23 years of marriage and ministry.
 He has always supported his wife’s career swings, a few educational degrees, her hobbies started and stopped, and her dogs, Beebo and Jaxon.